40 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you use opioids chronically or before the procedure, you cannot participate in the trial.

-Is TENS a promising treatment for pain relief during IUD insertion?
+What evidence suggests that the TENS unit is effective for pain relief during IUD insertion?

 AZ